akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 When using the reply effect the commands must implement `ExpectingReply` to include the @scala[`ActorRef[ReplyMessageType]`]@java[`ActorRef<ReplyMessageType>`] in a standardized way.

+@java[Note that command handlers are defined with `newCommandHandlerWithReplyBuilder` when using `EventSourcedBehaviorWithEnforcedReplies`], as opposed to newCommandHandlerBuilder when using `EventSourcedBehavior`.]

 Scala
 :  @@snip [AccountExampleWithEventHandlersInState.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/AccountExampleWithEventHandlersInState.scala) { #reply }